GICTrade Price Tops $0.87 on Major Exchanges (GICT)

 GICTrade Profile

-GICTrade’s launch date was March 31st, 2019.
+GICTrade launched on March 31st, 2019.
 GICTrade’s total supply is 100,000,000 tokens and its circulating supply is 99,272,330 tokens.
-GICTrade’s official message board is medium.com/@gictradeio.
+The official message board for GICTrade is medium.com/@gictradeio.
 GICTrade’s official Twitter account is @gictradeio and its Facebook page is accessible here.
-The official website for GICTrade is www.gicindonesia.com.
+GICTrade’s official website is www.gicindonesia.com.

 GICTrade Token Trading

-It is usually not possible to buy alternative cryptocurrencies such as GICTrade directly using U.S. dollars.
-Investors seeking to trade GICTrade should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy GICTrade using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as GICTrade directly using U.S. dollars.
+Investors seeking to acquire GICTrade should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase GICTrade using one of the exchanges listed above.

 Receive News & Updates for GICTrade Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for GICTrade and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.